naraen/Experiments/sudokuSolver/README.md

 **show grid** [number]

 Outputs the grid to the console in a 9 x 9 format.
-It shows current possible values for unsolved cells.
+For unsolved cells possible values are shown.

-An optional number can be provided to the command, to be highlighted in red for ease of spotting patterns.
+The number is optional.
+If provided, the number is highlighted in red for ease of spotting patterns.
 ```
    E.g. show grid 7